yazi-rs/yazi-rs.github.io/versioned_docs/version-26.1.22/configuration/yazi.md

 Wait for at least the specified milliseconds before starting to send image preview data to the terminal.

-This is to alleviate lag caused by some terminal emulators struggling to render images Yazi sent in time, when users scroll through the file list quickly.
+This is to alleviate lag caused by some terminal emulators struggling to render images sent by Yazi in time when users scroll through the file list quickly.

 See https://github.com/sxyazi/yazi/pull/1512 for more information.